awslabs/fhir-works-on-aws-deployment/CUSTOMIZE.md

     Please see the available [configuration options](https://www.npmjs.com/package/cors#configuration-options).

 * For pre-flight request support, add an OPTIONS method to the API Gateway `{proxy+}` route within the Serverless template.
 The request should be handled by the Lambda handler.
 The method should not use authorization.
 * If using a custom authorizer, then rejected requests also need to provide CORS headers, otherwise it is tricky to interpret the unauthorized response in the browser.
-The following [blog](https://www.serverless.com/blog/cors-api-gateway-survival-guide) describes how a `GatewayResponse` resource can be added to the Serverless template to provide these headers.
+The following [blog](https://www.serverless.com/blog/cors-api-gateway-survival-guide) describes how a `GatewayResponse` resource may be added to the Serverless template to provide these headers.

 ## Supporting other FHIR implementation guides or profiles